Item 10: Familiarize yourself with standard traits

 There are no methods in this trait, meaning that it is a marker trait (as described in Item 2): it's used to indicate some constraint on the type that's not directly expressed in the type system.

-In the case of Copy, the meaning of this marker is that not only can items of this type be copied (hence the Clone trait bound), but also a bit-for-bit copy of the memory holding an item gives a correct new item.
+In the case of Copy, the meaning of this marker is that a bit-for-bit copy of the memory holding an item gives a correct new item.
 Effectively, this trait is a marker that says that a type is a "plain old data" (POD) type.

-In contrast to user-defined marker traits (Item 1), Copy has a special significance to the compiler1 over and above being available for trait bounds – it shifts the compiler from move semantics to copy semantics.
+In contrast to user-defined marker traits (Item 2), Copy has a special significance to the compiler (as do several of the other marker traits in std::marker) over and above being available for trait bounds—it shifts the compiler from move semantics to copy semantics.

 With move semantics for the assignment operator, what the right hand giveth, the left hand taketh away: